In the guide

 Horse passports

-Under Regulation (EU) 2015/262 laying down rules pursuant to Directives 90/427/EEC and 2009/156/EC as regards the methods for the identification of equidae (Equine Passport Regulation) a keeper of a horse must ensure that it has a passport.
+Under assimilated Regulation (EU) 2015/262 laying down rules pursuant to Directives 90/427/EEC and 2009/156/EC as regards the methods for the identification of equidae (Equine Passport Regulation) a keeper of a horse must ensure that it has a passport.
 On the sale of a horse, the seller should give the passport to the buyer; at auction sales the seller should give the passport to the auctioneer who should then give the passport to the buyer.
 The buyer must register the new ownership within 30 days.

 Passports must be applied for at least 30 days before the required time limits for passports to be issued.
 The time limit for passports to be issued is 31 December of the year of the horse's birth or end of the month that is six months after its birth, whichever is the later.

 A foal not yet meeting these time limits may be moved at the foot of its dam without a passport.
-Auctioneers may require a passport to meet their own conditions so you should check before moving your horses to an auction.
+Auctioneers may require a passport to meet their own conditions, so you should check before moving your horses to an auction.

 As well as having a passport, all horses must be microchipped.